 Did you know that the word budgerigar is an Aboriginal word meaning ‘Good Eating!’
-But don’t worry; that’s not the kind of thing we do here.
+But don’t worry, that’s not the kind of thing we do here.
 Native to Australia, the budgerigar is a very popular pet.

 Did you know that in Malaysia, these chickens are common and are often kept as pets and preferred over cats and dogs!
-They sometimes referred to as a pygmy chicken or ayam cantik – which means pretty chicken.
+They are sometimes referred to as a pygmy chicken or ayam cantik – which means pretty chicken.

 Sebright bantams were developed in Herfordshire in 1800s, by MP Sir John Sebright.
 They’re known as a true bantam which means there’s no larger version.

 Peking bantam chickens have a reputation for being docile, which makes them excellent ‘back garden’ chickens.
 They’re also very broody, which makes them super parents.